DaleOnRails/CA-Assignment-MH-kit/README.md

 ![MH-Kit-Start-Menu](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/start-menu.png?raw=true)

-The following are screenshots of each feature:
+**The following are screenshots of each feature:**

 ![MH-Kit Activity Guide](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/activity-Guide.png?raw=true)

 ![MH-Kit Mood Journal](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/mood-journal.png?raw=true)
-Input of a daily mood rating / assesment is done via directional keys on a slider style feature.
+- **Mood Journal.** Input of a daily mood rating / assesment is done via directional keys on a slider style feature.

 ![MH-Kit less3 MJ Qoutes](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/mood-journal-less-three.png?raw=true)
-If the user enters less then three a list of 'inspiring' qoutes are displayed.
+- If the user enters less then three a list of 'inspiring' qoutes are displayed.

 ![Mood-Journal-Over-Three](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/mood-journal-over-three.png?raw=true)

-Input above three.
+- Input above three.
 Each time a feature is interacted with, the menu is re-displayed, easing navigation.

 ![weekly-mood-chart](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/weekly-mood-chart.png?raw=true)
-Weekly Mood Chart Feature.
-Incorporates a simple format with 1-10 mood ratings and days of the week.
+- **Weekly Mood Chart.** Incorporates a simple format with 1-10 mood ratings and days of the week.

 ![fact-table](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/fact-table.png?raw=true)
-The idea of the FAQ Table is to let the user know they are not alone in the fight.
+The idea of the **FAQ Table** is to let the user know they are not alone in the fight.

 # Code Structure / Modules
 To be updated...